Type II Silt Barrier

 Type 2 Turbidity Curtain for Moving Water

-Triton Type II Silt Barriers are floating turbidity barriers designed specifically for areas with moving water, currents, waves, or tides.
-Manufactured in the USA with high quality reliable components, Triton type 2 silt curtains contain turbidity and displaced particles in a designated area.
-Triton Type 2 turbidity barriers are recommended for use in water locations with waves up to two feet (2'), moderate wind, and currents up to 1 knot.
+Triton Type II Silt Barrier is floating turbidity curtain designed specifically for areas with moving water, currents, waves, or tides.
+Manufactured in the USA with high quality reliable components, Triton Type 2 Silt Curtains contain turbidity and displaced particles in a designated area.
+Triton Type 2 Turbidity Barriers are recommended for use in water locations with waves up to two feet (2'), moderate wind, and currents up to 1 knot.

 Triton Type 2 Turbidity Curtain Specifications

 |Product||Contractor||D.O.T.||Heavy Duty||HD Permeable|

 |Fabric||13 oz.
 PVC||18 oz.
 PVC||22 oz.
 PVC||22 oz.
 PVC|

 |Permeable Fabric||N/A||N/A||N/A||Monofilament Fabric|

 |Flotation||4 in.
 Float||6 or 8 in.
 Floa||6, 8 or 12 in.
 Float||6, 8 or 12 in.
 Float|